 The current guidelines used by SHA for percent impervious and land use are taken from WinTR-55.
 There are many other sources for this relation and many are related to the technique used to determine the land use.
 Aerial photograph analysis has provided additional sources for this relationship.
 A research effort is needed to provide additional guidelines for determining percent impervious for various land uses.
-This would provide the SHA a better idea of the curve number that should be used with the range of normal land use categories detailed research is needed to develop improved guidelines for selecting concurrent return periods for storm surges and riverine peak discharges.
+This would provide the SHA a better idea of the curve number that should be used with the range of normal land use categories.